a3bd2lra7man/m7_db/README.md

 M7Table is A helper class for helping creation of tables and it's fields

-M7Table have several help methods to do common situation happens to developers when working with sqflite
+M7Table have several help methods to do common situations happens to developers when working with sqflite

 The situations M7Table helps for is

-    1- is the problem of saving boolean field to database tables, M7Table Provides
+    1- the problem of saving boolean fields to database tables, M7Table Provides
         *booleanToInt(bool)* to help you here
         and the reverse one *intToBoolean(int)*
         for helps reading and writing boolean data from and to database